 How to Find Dramatic Play Ideas for Kids

-Are you wondering what tools and equipment you need to create dramatic play or role-play activities for kids?
+Are you wondering what tools and equipment you need to create a dramatic play or role-play activities for kids?
 Well, that depends on the age of the groups taking part in those activities.

 If you’re organising dramatic play activities for toddlers or role-play activities for pre-schoolers, all you need is the equipment to create a realistic environment for the kids, apart from the basics like cameras, voice recorders and speakers.